-The mission of the Centres is to support students and recent graduates in their career planning, employment and transition to higher education.
+We are committed to supporting students and recent graduates in developing self-directed career management skills, researching and identifying organizations and industries that best align with their identity, and making informed decisions about their careers and work opportunities.
 We value our collaborative relationships with employer partners who support us in these goals.

 Legal & Policy Context

-The Centres operate within a legislative and policy framework that safeguards the interests of the institution, our students and our employer partners.
+The Services operate within a legislative and policy framework that safeguards the interests of the institution, our students and our employer partners.
 Our practice is governed by adherence to:

 - Ontario Employment Standards Act